bandpooja/Assignment_2/readme.md

 Since the task to be performed is too intensive for one machine we need to parallelize the job distribution in a machine and across different machines as well.

 To parallelize the tasks across different cores a CPU, I used `concurency.futures` **ProcessPool** because the tasks are CPU intensive.
 (I also used Threading Pool but the process pool gave a better speed up so I used that finally).
-Whereas to parallelize the runs across multiple machines I used caching the function results to local-disk and then assembling all the results together in one disk to generate evaluations results.
+Whereas to parallelize the runs across multiple machines I used caching the function results to local-disk to avoide re-computing the same detail.